TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Concepts/Index.rst

    .. container:: col-md-8

-      The backend contains a range of modules that are grouped by task.
-User access rights determine what modules are visible to users when they log into the backend.
+      The backend contains modules that are grouped by task.
+Which modules a user sees depends on the access rights that have been given to them.

-      -  The Web group contains a set of modules that handle the creation and management of both pages and content.
+      -  The :guilabel:`Web` group contains a set of modules for the creation and management of pages and content.

-      -  Site Management handles the setup of a site.
-From this module it is possible to specify the site name, assign domains and select languages.
+      -  :guilabel:`Site Management` is for the setup of a site.
+Here it is possible to specify the site name, assign domains and select languages.

-      -  Filelist provides a convenient way to view and manage files, including documents, images and videos.
+      -  :guilabel:`Filelist` is for viewing and managing files including documents, images and videos.

-      -  Admin Tools features a collection of administrative modules so that you can perform various maintenance and upgrade tasks.
-This module also contains the Extension manager, where you can enable and disable any third-party extensions.
+      -  :guilabel:`Admin Tools` are administrative modules for maintenance and performing upgrades.
+One module is the Extension manager for enabling/disabling third-party extensions.

-      -  The System group contains modules that allow administrators to manage access to the backend, view error logs and provide information specific to that installation.
+      -  :guilabel:`System` is where administrators control access to the backend, view error logs and provide information specific to the installation.

 Extensions
 ----------

 .. figure:: /Images/Illustrations/extensions.png

-Developed by the community, extensions provide a range of solutions that help extend TYPO3.
-Extensions come in many forms - from small extensions that carry out specific tasks to larger extensions that provide an entire suite of functionality such as the TYPO3 Blog Extension.
+Extensions are pieces of software developed by the TYPO3 community that extend the functionality of a TYPO3 installation.
+Extensions come in many forms
+- from small extensions that carry out specific tasks to larger extensions that provide an entire suite of functionality, e.g. the TYPO3 Blog Extension.

 Frontend